vasugamdha/agent-file/README.md

 ## 👾 Download Example Agents

 Browse our collection of ready-to-use agents below.
-Each agent has a direct download link (to download the `.af` file) and a separate instructions README with a guide on how to use
+Each agent has a direct download link (to download the `.af` file) and a separate instructions README with a guide on how to use the agent.
 To contribute your own Agent File to the repo, simply [open a pull request](https://github.com/letta-ai/agent-file/compare)!

-To use one of the agents, download the agent file (`.af`) by clicking the link below, then upload it to Letta or any other framework that supports agent files.
+To use one of the agents, download the agent file (`.af`) by clicking the link below, then upload it to [Letta](https://docs.letta.com) or any other framework that supports Agent File.

 |        Agent Type            | Description | Download | Instructions |
 |------------------------------|------------|----------|-------------|